 You can find everything from board game and wellness clubs to music and foreign language lessons.
 You’ll be surprised by what you find.

-Libraries are a great way to save money for anyone on a budget.
-If you are in debt, don’t spend another penny on books, DVDs, online courses, or streaming services that you can get for free at the library.
+Libraries are a great way to save money and expand horizons for anyone, but they are especially helpful to those sticking to a budget.
+If you’re in debt, don’t spend another penny on books, DVDs, online courses, or streaming services that you can get for free at the library!